marcelopovoa/machine_learning_exercises/README.md

 ## Overfitting demo using Ridge Regression with cross validation
 We'll test L2 values and pick the best one using cross validation

+## Identifying safe loans with decision trees
+Using a loan dataset we'll estimate if loans are safe or risky.